 If you’re dealing with the troublesome symptoms of hormone fluctuations, call the office of Dr. Barnthouse or book an appointment online today.

 Vaginal dryness is a painful condition that can make it difficult for women of any age to enjoy sex, although it’s most commonly a symptom of menopause.
-OB/GYN Michael J. Barnthouse, MD, can help women in Johnson County, Kansas, and the greater Kansas City, Missouri, area discover the cause of vaginal dryness and offer treatments.
+GYN Michael J. Barnthouse, MD, can help women in Johnson County, Kansas, and the greater Kansas City, Missouri, area discover the cause of vaginal dryness and offer treatments.
 If vaginal dryness is affecting your quality of life, call Dr. Barnthouse’s office or book an appointment online today.